jaspervdj/patat/README.md

 Aside from the command, there are two more options:

  -  `fragment`: Introduce a pause (see [fragments](#fragmented-slides)) in between showing the original code block and the output.
+Defaults to `true`.
  -  `replace`: Remove the original code block and replace it with the output rather than appending the output in a new code block.
+Defaults to `false`.

+Setting `fragment: false` and `replace: true` offers a way to "filter" code blocks, which can be used to render ASCII graphics.

+    ---
+    patat:
+      eval:
+        figlet:
+          command: figlet
+          fragment: false
+          replace: true
+    ...

+    ```figlet
+    Fancy Font
+    ```

 This feature works by simply by: